sganz/CrankWheel/README.md

 - If you like old school ROUND looking spokes.
 Set the spoke count to 0 and use the second set up bolts holes for that purpose.

+- If you like to have a more rounded looking slot for your spoke (not round) use QCAD's Round function (Keystrokes : RN).
+You can try different radius to suit your desired look.
+Typically the radius should be less then 1/4 of the width of the spoke.
+So if you have spoke holes at 4" inner and 5" outer, you would have a 1" width, try 0.25" or less for the rounding radius.
+See [Here](https://github.com/sganz/CrankWheel/issues/3) for an example.

 - You can't rotate the tooth pattern, but everything else can be.
 Make sure you can align your wheel based on the bolt hole locations.
 In many cases you can have multiple patterns at different angles or if you have a 3 bolt balancer you can set the hole count to 9 or 12 and have a lot of flexibility for positioning the wheel against your pickup.

 - The balancing hole will be generated automatically based on the diameter you set.
 It is not smart enough to know that it may overlap with a spoke hole.
 So you may have to play around a bit with spoke rotation, and thickness to get things just right.